Research & Development

-Dexa ODF is regulatory bioequivalent with conventional dexamethasone tablets according to the study AcuCort001 which was carried out in 2013 according to GCP standards at Lund University Hospital.
-The report concluded that Dexa ODF is bioequivalent with the Fortecontin® tablet.
+The drug (approved in Sweden) ISICORT® is regulatory bioequivalent with a reference product containing conventional dexamethasone tablets according to the study AcuCort001 which was carried out in 2013 according to GCP standards at Lund University Hospital, Sweden, and the study AcuCort002 which was carried out in Prague, Czech Republic.
+Both reports concluded that ISICORT® is bioequivalent with the Fortecontin® tablet.
 Bioequivalence is a term in pharmacokinetics (the study of drug circulation in the body) used to describe equal medical effect of two drugs.
 Bioequivalence must be demonstrated in controlled and statistically correct studies.

 Every year millions of patients the world over use medicines containing glucocorticoids, for example against allergy and croup.
 But also cancer patients suffering from nausea and vomiting in connection with chemotherapy (CINV) use this type of drug.
 One big disadvantage is that these drugs are not perceived to be user-friendly, or require medical staff.
 Vials or blisters with tablets may not be convenient to bring along in all situations.
 Some glucocorticoids require the intake of several tablets to achieve sufficient dosing.
 First having to dissolve the tablets in water can be very awkward in an acute situation, for the sufferers as well as for other persons helping them.
 The sufferer may have difficulties swallowing, and thus a fast-dissolving film to be place on the tongue, with the same effect as the tablet, might be very useful.